Also called an escalator school

 ) have it so that almost all private schools are like this and they are typically very expensive and prestigious, so expect the student body to display Luxury Tropes

-Note that it's entirely possible to flunk out of these schools.
+Note that it's still entirely possible to flunk out of these schools, so they don't work as an explanation for lazy or frequently-absent

 , where nobody uses the elevators anyway.